KelliePetersen/sql-basics/README.md

 ## QUERIES

-**ALIAS:** `SELECT name AS alias_name FROM table_name;`
+**ALIAS:** For columns use `SELECT column_name AS alias_name FROM table_name;`
+For tables use `SELECT alias_name.column_name FROM table_name AS alias_name;`
 This allows you to rename a column or table using an alias.
+If you want to alias multiple tables or columns, just separate each 'name AS name' statement with commas.

 **DISTINCT:** `SELECT DISTINCT name FROM table_name;`
 This returns unique values in the output.
 It filters out all duplicate values in the specified column(s).

 **WHERE:** `SELECT * FROM table_name WHERE condition;`
 This returns the values that satisfy the condition.
-For example, return years later than (>) 1990.
+For example, `WHERE table_name.years > 1990` return years later than 1990.

 **NULL:** `SELECT * FROM table_name WHERE name IS/IS NOT NULL;`

-**LIKE:** `SELECT * FROM table_name WHERE name LIKE ‘wildcard_pattern’;`
+**LIKE:** `SELECT * FROM table_name WHERE name LIKE 'wildcard_pattern';`
 This returns all values matching the wildcard pattern.
 A wildcard pattern is a word containing _ or %.
-For example, LIKE ‘n__e’ returns the values name and note.
-‘A%’ and ‘%a’ return all values beginning with ‘A’ or ending with ‘a’. ‘%a%’ returns all values containing ‘a’.
+For example, `LIKE 'n__e'` returns the values 'name' and 'note'. `LIKE 'A%'` and `LIKE '%a'` return all values beginning with 'A' or ending with 'a'. `LIKE '%a%'` returns all values containing 'a'.
 It is case insensitive. */

 **IN:** `SELECT * FROM table_name WHERE column_name IN ( ‘column_value’);`
 This returns all the rows that have the specified column value in the specified column.